sagemath/trac_to_gh/Issue 9988.md

 # Issue 9988: easier access to operands of a symbolic expression

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9989

 Original creator: burcin